Murrx/murrx.github.io/index.md

     excerpt: "This is some sample content that goes here with **Markdown** formatting."
     url: "Test"
     btn_label: "Read More"
+  - image_path: /assets/images/image_3.jpg
+    title: "Placeholder 3"
+    excerpt: "This is some sample content that goes here with **Markdown** formatting."
+    url: "Test"
+    btn_label: "Read More"

 ---

 Welcome to Hydex Ltd. We have over 20 years experience providing a high quality fluid power service to businesses throughout Wales and the North West.